 Managing an Employee’s End of Service

 Once an employee’s service has been ended, you can perform certain actions to manage this.
-You will need to click on the drop-down list next [this information is defining/necessary] to Current Status on the Employees list page then select inactive.
-From their profile, click on Manage End of Service and then select the relevant option:
+You will need to click on the drop-down list next [this information is defining/necessary] to Current Status on the Employee List page, and then select “Inactive”.
+From their profile, click on Manage End of Service, and then select the relevant option:

 Cancel / Undo Termination